HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 - All tlv application object component's functions and variables are defined in this file.

 tlv_definition.h
-- All definitions and deceleration required for TLV encoding / decoding and associated constraints.
+- All definitions and declarations required for TLV encoding / decoding and associated constraints.

 tlv_definition.c
 - All definitions required for TLV encoding and decoding and associated constraints.